Team-Equality-RL-Project/connect-4/README.md

       Uses Reinforcement Learning to learn directly game experiences without using any prior Markov Decision Process knowledge

    4. Minimax algorithm
-      Uses a backtracking, recursive algorithm used in game theory to make moves that result in maximum immediate gain
+      Uses a backtracking, recursive algorithm commonly used in game theory to make moves that result in maximum immediate gain

+#### Battles performed:
+The following battles will be performed to train the different reinforcement learning guided computer players
+  1. Qlearner     vs Random Move Player
+  2. Qlearner     vs Minimax Player
+  3. SarsaLearner vs Random Move Player
+  4. SarsaLearner vs Minimax Player
+  5. MonteCarlo   vs Random Move Player
+  6. MonteCarlo   vs Minimax Player

+  In addition, the different reinforcement learning guided computer players were also battled against each other to compare and contrast their performance measured in terms of win-rate and efficiency (average play time).

 #### Source File Structure
 The Connect4_Globals.py defines the global variables used by the game.
 It includes